 - The Future of Big Data (1979) PBS – Mr. Schaeffer’s predictions on advancements in information technology (that turned out to be spot on) for how we access data and user-centered technology accessible by individuals.

-- Harvard Kennedy School of Government Case Study: Managing Change – Leonard Schaeffer at HCFA and Blue Cross California (1992) – Managing change is a large undertaking for any leader, but provides unique challenges when faced in large organizations.
-Mr. Schaeffer has had the opportunity within his professional career to manage change with two large organizations in the public and private sectors.
-This case study highlights Mr. Schaeffer’s ability to make effective decisions to yield positive results in both private and public sectors.
+- Harvard Kennedy School of Government Case Study: Managing Change – Leonard Schaeffer at HCFA and Blue Cross California (1992) – Managing change is an important undertaking for any leader, and provides unique challenges in large organizations.
+Mr. Schaeffer has managed change at large organizations in the public and private sectors.
+This case study highlights the methods he used to achieve positive results in both sectors.

-- Harvard Business Review: The Leadership Journey (2002) – Mr. Schaeffer shares his personal leadership journey as chairman and CEO of WellPoint Health Networks in Thousand Oaks, California, one of the nation’s largest publicly traded health care companies.
-Throughout his time with WellPoint Health Networks, Mr. Schaeffer describes lessons learned on the need to be agile to utilizing various styles of leadership.
+- Harvard Business Review: The Leadership Journey (2002) – In this article, Mr. Schaeffer shares his personal leadership journey as chairman and CEO of WellPoint Health Networks (now, Anthem), one of the nation’s largest publicly traded health care companies.
+Mr. Schaeffer describes lessons learned during his time with WellPoint such as the need to employ different leadership approaches to address disparate challenges.

 - USC Pharmacy Magazine (Spring 2013, p.
-14-17) – In honor of his endowment of the Center for Health Policy and Economics at USC, the USC Pharmacy Magazine published an article detailing the career of Mr. Schaeffer including his analysis for improving health care.
+14-17) – In recognition of Mr. Schaeffer’s endowment of the Center for Health Policy and Economics at the University of Southern California, the school’s pharmacy magazine published this article detailing his career and his analysis for improving health care.